 Additionally, Athens Medical Group cooperates with an extensive nationwide network of 390 diagnostic centers, 8 haemodialysis units and a growing network of official associates throughout Greece.

-Loyal to its founders’ vision to reverse the outflow of Greek patients abroad during the ‘80s, Athens Medical Group went “one step ahead” by operating a private hospital ward inside the largest state hospital in Moscow and an EMS with privately-owned ambulances, for the first time in the former Soviet Union’s history.
+Loyal to its founders’ vision to reverse the outflow of Greek patients abroad during the ‘80s, Athens Medical Group went “one step ahead” by operating a private hospital ward inside the largest state hospital in Moscow and an EMS with privately-owned ambulances, back in the late 80’s.
 Later on it established very modern and specialized diagnostic centers in Romania (three in Bucharest and one in Ploesti), while it contributes to the Greek economy by attracting international patients through coordinated efforts in Medical Tourism.

 Last but not least it holds firm collaborations in North Africa, the Balkans, the broader SE Mediterranean area and countries of the former Soviet Union (FSU).